maliput/maliput_documentation/docs/getting_started.rst

 ----------------

 The `maliput::api::IntersectionBook`_ is an interface for querying for the intersection in a given road network.
-This book is expected to gather all the available `Intersection`s.
+This book is expected to gather all the available `maliput::api::Intersection`_ s.
 The API allows you to find intersections by `maliput::api::Intersection`_, `maliput::api::rules::TrafficLight`_ or `maliput::api::rules::DiscretValueRule` ID and even by inertial position.

-`maliput`_ provides a base implementation for loading the `Intersection`s.
+`maliput`_ provides a base implementation for loading the `maliput::api::Intersection`_ s.
 However, the most convenient way of populating this book is to load it via YAML file by using the `maliput::LoadIntersectionBookFromFile`_ method.

 As example, we will use the `maliput_malidrive`_ backend.